 Experts, like Tamara Tomovic, say that this time should be used to make sure every team member feels included and recognized.

 It’s not difficult to keep the spirits high

 There are two sides to the responsibility for the overall psychological wellbeing of a company: one that comes from the employees and one that comes from employers.

 Employees are in charge of organising their time, focusing on prioritizing the work, keeping the video communication with the colleagues live (a bonus tip: no Zoom calls in your PJ-s!).
 Not to forget, it is also important to use your holiday!

 Employers and team leaders should organize weekly 1 on 1 meeting to make sure everyone feels OK.
 Their main task, however, is to respect the boundaries; if someone’s office is now at home, it doesn’t make them constantly available.
 In periods like this, a good leader sends a positive message and offers an understanding to the team members.

 Which advice would an expert give to company management for the upcoming period?
 Dr Tamara Tomovic emphasizes that colder weather can make people feel even more anxious and lonely.
 So, she advises:

 Be creative in your approach to your employees.
 Organize online workshops, exchange photos, create a newsletter, start a short survey…

 No one can read other people’s minds.
 So encourage your team to share whatever is on their mind and be proactive in their requests.
-If a request is denied for any

 Use this period to explore and push the boundaries!